jayachandradora/DesignPattern/Contents.md

 DesignPattern

 ## Creational design patterns
 These design patterns are all about class instantiation.
-This pattern can be further divided into class-creation patterns and object-creational patterns. <br>
+This pattern can be further divided into class-creation patterns and object-creational patterns.
 While class-creation patterns use inheritance effectively in the instantiation process, object-creation patterns use delegation effectively to get the job done.<br>

 #### Abstract Factory